 As a parent, you want to make sure that all of your child’s needs are taken care of, and that includes their eye health.
-Whether your child is a newborn, toddler, or school-aged, you might wonder at what age a child can go to the optometrist.
+Whether your child is a newborn, toddler, or school-aged, you might wonder at what age a child can go to the eye doctor.

 At what age can a child go to the optometrist?

-If you want to know, ‘When should I take my child to the eye doctor for the first time?’, you’ll be surprised to hear that if your child isn’t showing any signs of vision issues, you can take your child to see an optometrist at as young as 6 months old for their first comprehensive eye exam.
+If your child isn’t showing any signs of vision issues, you can take your child to see an optometrist at as young as 6 months old for their first comprehensive eye exam.

-When taking your child to the optometrist at 6 months of age, you may wonder what to expect at the exam.
-During the exam, the optometrist will test for astigmatism, farsightedness, nearsightedness, and eye movement patterns.
+When taking your child to the optometrist at 6 months of age, the optometrist will test for astigmatism, farsightedness, nearsightedness, and eye movement patterns.
 The optometrist will also look for any potential eye health problems that may cause your child to need vision correction.

 How often should you take your child to the eye doctor?